chrisglass/links/README.md

 ## Programming languages

-A collection of language-specific tips and tricks.
+A collection of language-specific links.

 ### Rust